 As we discussed previously, sewing machines are becoming more and more modern.
 Are you traditional when it comes to sewing?
 Or do you want something a bit more updated or computerized?
 Electronic sewing machines can make adjustments for you, tell you which foot you will need for specific stitches, or automatically change the tension and position based on the type of fabric.

 Although electronic sewing machines are helpful and can allow you to work with several layers of fabric and heavier materials, a mechanical/traditional sewing machine is typically more robust and lasts longer.

 If you’re new to sewing and buying a sewing machine is intimidating, we have some tips to help!
-Don’t get discouraged; let us help you with your sewing machine!
+Don’t get discouraged; let us help you with your all-purpose sewing machine!

 As you sew, your needle keeps breaking.
 This could be due to the size of the needle you picked.
 Each sewing machine and fabric is going to call for a different sized needle.
 For example, silk will require a small, thin needle, but you will need a thicker, stronger needle for quilting.

 Also, make sure that your needle is straight.
 Bent needles break easily!
 And this can ruin your sewing machine.
 Needles may be small